This whole situation about the COVID-19 in Thailand and all over the world has been out of control.

-First, a lot of airlines are suspending their flights until the situation get better.
-That alone make it almost impossible to travel anywhere.
+First, a lot of airlines are suspending their flights until the situation gets better.
+That alone makes it almost impossible to travel anywhere.

-So even if you decide to come, you might have a hard time to find a flight, depending on where you're flying from.
+So even if you decide to come, you might have a hard time finding a flight, depending on where you’re flying from.

-And, the Thai government didn't completely closed its borders (yet), but they're now asking for a medical certificate (that is almost impossible to get when hospitals arounds the world are overwhelmed with patients) and a health insurance that include COVID-19.
+And, the Thai government didn’t completely close its borders (yet), but they’re now asking for a medical certificate (that is almost impossible to get when hospitals around the world are overwhelmed with patients) and health insurance that includes COVID-19.

 Needless to say, there’s really little chance you’ll be traveling to Thailand anytime soon.